ELEC ENG 3024 - Project Management for Electrical Engineering

 North Terrace Campus - Semester 2 - 2014

 General Course Information

-Course Code ELEC ENG 3024 Course Project Management for Electrical Engineering Coordinating Unit School of Electrical & Electronic Engineering Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Incompatible ELEC ENG 3029 Assumed Knowledge ELEC ENG 2007, ELEC ENG 2008, ELEC ENG 2009 Course Description Teamwork; Project lifecycle; Project planning; Project monitoring and evaluation; Completion of a team project in electrical engineering involving teamwork, problem solving and use of project management and engineering skills.
+Course Code ELEC ENG 3024 Course Project Management for Electrical Engineering Coordinating Unit School of Electrical & Electronic Engineering Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 8 hours per week Incompatible ELEC ENG 3029 Assumed Knowledge ELEC ENG 2007, ELEC ENG 2008, ELEC ENG 2009 Course Description Teamwork; Project lifecycle; Project planning; Project monitoring and evaluation; Completion of a team project in electrical engineering involving teamwork, problem solving and use of project management and engineering skills.

 Course Coordinator: Mr Alf Grasso